akaAlbo/jerk_metrics/README.md

 ```
 jerk_metrics(self, max_jerk=4.5)
 ```
-i function.
+in function.
 Max jerk value has to be determined empirically.

 ### Bandwidth
 Max allowed jerk is given as bandwidth above which jerk should not go.